Salamence064/Zeta2D/docs/index.md

 int main() {
     // Create your physics handler with the default settings.
+    // Note: for this example, it is assumed the bottom left corner of the screen is the origin.
+    //       However, Zeta will work regardless of coordinate system as long as you adjust the gravity.
     Zeta::handler handler = Zeta::handler();

     // Create the colliders.
     Primitives::Circle* c1 = new Primitives::Circle(ZMath::Vec2D(100.0f, 120.0f), 25.0f);
     Primitives::Circle* c2 = new Primitives::Circle(ZMath::Vec2D(200.0f, 240.0f), 12.0f);
+    Primitives::AABB* aabb = new Primitives::AABB(ZMath::Vec2D(100.0f, 0.0f), ZMath::Vec2D(400.0f, 50.0f));

     // Create some rigid bodies to pass to the handler.
     Primitives::RigidBody2D rb1(